 I-1-2-11.Fee Agreements — General Policy

-The fee agreement process is one of the two processes an appointed attorney or non-attorney representative may use to obtain authorization to charge and collect a fee for services he or she provided to a claimant in proceedings before the Social Security Administration (SSA).
-A fee agreement is a written statement, signed by the claimant and the appointed representative, specifying the fee that the representative expects to charge and collect and that the claimant expects to pay for the representative's services before SSA.
-Although the fee agreement must be a written statement and meet certain statutory requirements to be approved, there is no prescribed language (i.e., a representative drafts his or her own fee agreement).
+A fee agreement is a written statement, signed by the claimant and the representative, specifying the fee that the representative expects to charge and collect and that the claimant expects to pay for the representative's services before the Social Security Administration (SSA).
+The individuals who sign the fee agreement are considered the parties to the agreement.
+Although the fee agreement must be a written statement and meet certain statutory requirements to be approved, there is no prescribed language.

 NOTE:

 When issuing a favorable (fully or partially) decision, a decision maker must approve a fee agreement if the statutory conditions under section 206(a)(2) of the Social Security Act are met and no exceptions apply.
-The conditions and exceptions are set forth in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-12.
-A decision maker will take no action on a fee agreement if he or she is issuing an unfavorable decision or a dismissal order.
+The conditions and exceptions are set forth in Hearings, Appeals, and Litigation Law (HALLEX) manual I-1-2-12.
+A decision maker will take no action on a fee agreement if they are not issuing a favorable decision on any claim.

 A fee agreement: